coatl/redparse/README.txt

     but what I emit is equivalent.
     * %W"is #{"Slim #{2?"W":"S"}"}#{xx}."
   * silly empty case nodes aren't always optimized to nop like in ParseTree.
+  * begin..end blocks nested in other begin..end blocks aren't combined
+  * literal strings,numbers,symbols,etc as their own stmts should be optimized away
+  * BEGIN expressions not in their own statement may not be treated right

 == Bugs in ruby
 * These expressions don't parse the same as in MRI because of bug(s) in MRI: